 Salaried employees are typically subject to employer contributions of around 45% and employee contributions of around 25%

 Self-employed are typically subject to contributions of around 30%.
 This excludes any rights to unemployment benefits.
-Please note the rate is not fixed: it can reach around 40% for low incomes and around 15% for high incomes.
-Please contact us if you require an approximate calculation.
+Please note the rate is not fixed: it can reach around 40% for low incomes and drop to around 15% for high incomes.

 There is a specific treaty covering social security contributions and benefits for all EU citizens.
 The objective is that citizens will pay contributions in only one country at a time - but can move around the EU obtaining benefits wherever they are.